Fact #1: Sewing machines need routine maintenance to keep it running properly (and extend its lifespan!), especially if the machine has a computer.

 Q: Do I have to pay a fee every month?

-A: At the launch of this program, the entry fee is a one-time only fee.
-As the program progresses, there may become a need for a membership for continued guidance, but that hasn't occurred yet.
+A: At the launch of this program, the entry fee is a one-time-only fee.
 So when you pay $249, you have access to the modules for life.

 Q: When does the workshop end?